 Different Types of Felony Assault & Battery Crimes

 - Felony Assault or Assault and Battery involves the use of a deadly weapon, acid or fire.

-- Assault with the Intent to Commit a Specific Felony, including murder, sexual assault, burglary or robbery, is also a felony in itself, even if the underlying intended crime never happened.
+- Assault with the Intent to Commit a Specific Felony, including murder, sexual assault, burglary or robbery, is also a felony in itself.
+This is true even if the underlying intended crime never happened.
 Both of these charges can get you a sentence of at least a year or as much as 20 years in prison, if a serious injury occurs during the commission of the crime.

 - Assault with a Dangerous Weapon in a House is yet a more serious assault crime.
 If you have been accused of entering someone’s home while armed with a deadly weapon with the intent to commit a robbery or murder, you are facing a mandatory minimum sentence of ten years to life in prison.
-The operant word here is “intent,” so it will be your defense attorney’s job to present a case demonstrating that you lacked the intent to commit a crime.
+The operant word here is “intent,” so it will be your Rhode Island assault lawyer’s job to present a case demonstrating that you lacked the intent to commit a crime.

-If you are accused of threatening someone with something that appeared to be a gun in Rhode Island, even if it was a toy and even if there was no firearm actually involved, you could be sentenced to up to three years in prison if no one was injured and up to ten years if a serious bodily injury occurred.
+If you are accused of threatening someone with something that appeared to be a gun in Rhode Island, contact a Rhode Island assault lawyer.
+Even if it was a toy and even if there was no firearm actually involved, you could be sentenced to up to three years in prison if no one was injured.
+You could face up to ten years if a serious bodily injury occurred.

 Enhanced Penalties for Aggravated Assault or Battery

 Rhode Island law specifies certain classes of people who have a protected status, meaning that assault or battery on them may result in enhanced penalties of up to three years in prison, a fine of up to $1,500, or both.
 These include:

 - School employees